 Grad Planning Class

 - The Grad Planning class is a 4 credit course where students help plan events connected to graduation.
-Students can still add this course to their timetables by meeting with a counsellor, or speaking directly to Mrs. Renyard.
+Students can still add this course to their timetables by meeting with a counsellor.
 All students are welcome to meetings!
 Currently the Grad Planning class meets on Thursdays at lunch in the conference room.

-- The Aboriginal Graduation Recognition Ceremony will be held at the Songhees Wellness Centre on Thursday, June 7, 2017.
+- The Aboriginal Graduation Recognition Ceremony will be held at the Songhees Wellness Centre on TBD.

 Grade 12 students are eligible to take part in the Graduation Recognition Ceremony if they are in a position to graduate*, have paid the Graduation Recognition Ceremony cost**, in good standing academically and and have attended the graduation information assemblies and rehearsals.